nmsaamgov/nmsaamgov.github.io/index.md

 ## V Section 2 Record of Meetings

 The committee shall publish a report of each meeting of the committee.
-These reports shall be available to any member of The Society in good standing upon request, and shall include at a minimum:
+The report shall be available to any member of The Society in good standing upon request, and shall include at a minimum:

 1. The members present
 2. A list of topics discussed